MorphDiv/TeDDi_sample/LangInfo/README.md

 ## Plot with WALS feature coverage

-The script in `WALSChapterCoverage.Rmd' loads information on WALS features (`WALS_languages_chapters.csv'), and information on the TeDDi languages (`langInfo_TeDDi.csv').
+The script in `WALSChapterCoverage.Rmd` loads information on WALS features (`WALS_languages_chapters.csv`), and information on the TeDDi languages (`langInfo_TeDDi.csv`).
 These are merged to then calculate and plot the coverage (in percentages) of WALS features for the respective languages in the TeDDi sample.
-The `coverage.plot' is a barplot with the height of bars reflecting the coverage percentage.
+The `coverage.plot` is a barplot with the height of bars reflecting the coverage percentage.
 Additionally, a heatmap is generated with the presence/absence of each feature for a given language.